Asymmetry-aware Scalable Locking: Scalable Locking is Non-scalable on AMP

 We validate our observations on Apple M1.
-In Figure~\ref{fig:ch1_moti} (Section~\ref{sec:intro}), we present the case when TAS lock shows little-core-affinity.
-In Figure~\ref{fig:ch2_moti}, we present another scenario when TAS lock shows big-core-affinity\footnote{ We identify the affinity by comparing the number of executed critical sections in different types of core.}.
+In Figure~\ref{fig:ch1_moti}, we present the case when the TAS lock shows little-core-affinity.
+In Figure~\ref{fig:ch2_moti}, we present another scenario when the TAS lock shows big-core-affinity\footnote{ Specifically, read-modify-write 64 cache lines (4 cache lines in Figure~\ref{fig:ch1_moti}) in the critical section.
+We identify the affinity by comparing the number of executed critical sections in different types of cores.}.
 In both scenarios, the fair MCS lock faces throughput collapses (over 50\% degradation from 4 big cores to all cores), while the unfair TAS lock faces latency collapses.
-When the TAS lock shows little-core-affinity in Figure~\ref{fig:ch1_moti}, its throughput also collapses and is 43\% worse than the MCS lock when using all the cores.
-However, when TAS lock shows big-core-affinity in Figure~\ref{fig:ch2_moti}, more critical sections will be executed on the faster big cores, which brings 53\% higher throughput than the MCS lock.
-The latency of MCS lock also increases when scaling to little cores due to the longer execution time of critical sections on little cores.
+When the TAS lock shows little-core-affinity in Figure~\ref{fig:ch1_moti}, its throughput also collapses and is 35\% worse than the MCS lock when using all the cores.
+However, when the TAS lock shows big-core-affinity in Figure~\ref{fig:ch2_moti}, more critical sections will be executed on the faster big cores, bringing 32\% higher throughput than the MCS lock.
+The latency of the MCS lock also increases when scaling to little cores due to the longer execution time of critical sections on little cores.
 However, it is much shorter than the TAS lock.
-These observations also hold in real-world applications.
-When TAS lock shows little-core-affinity in SQLite (detailed in Section~\ref{sec:appbench}), it has 49\% worse throughput and 1.8x longer tail latency than the MCS lock.
-However, when TAS lock shows big-core-affinity in UpscaleDB, it has 90\% better throughput yet 2.5x longer tail latency than the MCS lock.
+These observations still hold in real-world applications.
+When the TAS lock shows little-core-affinity in SQLite (detailed in Section~\ref{sec:appbench}), it has 49\% worse throughput and 1.8x longer tail latency than the MCS lock.
+However, when the TAS lock shows big-core-affinity in UpscaleDB, it has 90\% better throughput yet 2.5x longer tail latency than the MCS lock.

-\textbf{\underline{Implication 2:}} \emph{ Reordering to prioritize faster cores is indispensable in AMP for higher throughput, but it must be bounded. } When TAS lock shows big-core-affinity, it reorders big cores with little cores unlimitedly and achieves higher throughput.
-However, the unlimited reordering causes a latency collapse.
+\textbf{\underline{Implication 2:}} \emph{ Reordering to prioritize faster cores is indispensable in AMP for higher throughput, but it must be bounded. } When the TAS lock shows big-core-affinity, it reorders big cores with little cores unlimitedly and achieves higher throughput.
+However, the unbounded reordering causes a latency collapse.
 Thus, the reordering must be bounded for preserving applications' latency requirements.